jekymin8232/vitalguardai-com/README.md

 **Please remember: white-box AI does not arbitrarily alter the principles and guidelines established by humans.
 When humans become more comfortable, it often means jobs are being eliminated; when things remain inconvenient for humans, it often means people are still being employed.**

+## The Terminator war has already begun.
+**Artificial intelligence does not consume goods or sustain economies.
+Human beings earn wages, spend money, and drive consumption.
+When consumption collapses, the global economy itself begins to shake.
+In the end, unchecked selfishness leads not to prosperity, but to mutual destruction.**